gadget-inc/templates/shopify/product-quiz-public-remix-ssr/README.md

    - Subpath should be a non-deterministic key to avoid collisions with another applications' proxies
      - You can generate a non-deterministic key at [https://randomkeygen.com/](https://randomkeygen.com/)
      - Update the subpath in the `extensions/quiz/assets/quiz.js`.
 Use CMD/CTRL+F (in the file), searching for `endpoint`, to find the line that needs an update
-4. Run `yarn shopify:deploy:development` to push your development app configurations to Shopify
-5. Run `yarn shopify:dev` in your Gadget terminal to serve the extension
+4. Run `yarn shopify:dev` in your Gadget terminal to serve the extension
-6. Ensure that this extension is added to your storefront.
+5. Ensure that this extension is added to your storefront.
 It can be added to any page template
-7. Create a quiz for testing
+6. Create a quiz for testing
-8. Navigate to the extension from the store customizer and set the `Quiz ID` in the settings
+7. Navigate to the extension from the store customizer and set the `Quiz ID` in the settings

 Example proxy setup: